EmBitz/EBlink/EBridge/README.md

 ## Overview

+Sometimes you need to debug a device remotely because the DUT (Device Under Test) is located elsewhere.
-In many development setups, your colleague’s EBlink debugger runs behind one or multiple NAT layers — for example, within a company network or a basement lab.
+In such cases, your colleague’s EBlink debugger often runs behind one or more NAT layers — for example, inside a company network or a lab environment.
-Normally, you could only reach that EBlink if explicit **port forwarding** is configured, which is often **not allowed** (company IT policies) or **not possible** (e.g. ISP or router restrictions).
+Normally, you can only access that EBlink instance if port forwarding has been configured.
+However, this is often not permitted due to company IT security policies, or simply not feasible because of ISP or router limitations.

 EBridge solves this by reversing the connection strategy.